vikingeducation/assignment_data_structures/README.md

 2. Unshifting a new item into the beginning of an array

 O(n) - every element of the array must be copied and moved one slot to the right.
+(Must delete the array and create a new one)

 3. Pushing an item onto the end of an array

 O(1) - we just add an item at the end of the array which requires no copying of any prior elements of the array.

+[O(n)-If you assume that you have to create a new array b/c you're out of space]

 4. Upcasing a String